auspham/SeptNotes/W4-lec6.md

 - Will be based on the features that the system currently has.

 - Performance tests usually involve planning a series of tests where the load will be increased gradually until the system performance will be unacceptable.
-- **Stressing test** is a form of performance testing where it tries to stress out the system by overloading toi test it failure behavior.
+- **Stressing test** is a form of performance testing where it tries to stress out the system by overloading to test its failure behavior.

 ---